 How to report it

-You can report fly-tipping by completing the online form (see link below)
+You can report fly-tipping by completing the online form linked to above or by calling us on 01302 736000.

 We need to know: